Video Gamer is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Prices subject to change. Learn more

 Sensitivity is all about preference and how well you tolerate the various degrees of movement you can experience.
 But based on the CoD community’s general stance on the matter, six is a good place to start.

-In MW2, you will be able to find four different types of aim assist options, with one of the most notable being the ‘Precision’ setting.
+Of the four aim assist settings in MW2, one of the most notable is the ‘Precision’ type.
 But despite its popularity, some might be wondering whether the Precision aim assist is better than the Default option?

 In short, determining which is better will vary on how you personally grade your accuracy level in MW2.
 The Default option is a broad one that provides a traditional aim slowdown when firing near targets.
 The Precision aim assist setting, on the other hand, grants a much stronger aim slowdown but will only kick in when players are aiming closer to targets, requiring much more accuracy in the process.